 The Office of Management and Budget (OMB) Memorandum M-06-15 is inherited by the VA Rules of Behavior (ROB) per VA Handbook 6500.
-The following items adhere to the directives outlined in OMB Memorandum M-06-15 and M-06-16.
+VA Rules of Behavior are part of a comprehensive program to convey information security requirements and expected behavior of all individuals with access to VA information and information systems.
+VACCR adheres to the directives outlined in OMB Memorandum M-06-15 and M-06-16 concerning PII.